 the applicant may apply to the State Administrative Tribunal for a review, in accordance with this Part, of the responsible authority’s decision.

-(2) Subject to subsections (1) and (3), an applicant may apply to the State Administrative Tribunal for a review, in accordance with this Part, of the responsible authority’s decision under a local planning scheme as to —
+(2) Subject to subsections (1) and (3), an applicant may apply to the State Administrative Tribunal for a review, in accordance with this Part, of the responsible authority’s decision under a local planning scheme or an improvement scheme as to —

-(a) the classification of a use under the local planning scheme; or
+(a) the classification of a use under the planning scheme; or

-(b) the permissibility of a use that is not listed under the local planning scheme.
+(b) the permissibility of a use that is not listed under the planning scheme.

 (3) Subsections (1) and (2) do not affect the operation of a right given or taken to be given by a planning scheme to apply for a review of a decision, but where rights are given or taken to be given by a planning scheme and under subsection (1) or (2), the exercise of one of those rights extinguishes the other right to apply for a review of the same decision.

+[Section 252 amended by No. 28 of 2010 s.
+22.]

 253. Notice of default for purposes of this Division

 (1) In this section —